brendanlong/prince-of-the-dark-kingdom/src/book-1/chapter-17.md

 "And miss the best part of the trial?"
 Voldemort asked, looking genuinely surprised.

-"Somehow I don't think it's going to be a PG-13 show."
+"Somehow I don't think it's going to be a PG-13 show."[^17-1]

 Lestrange and Snape didn't seem to understand the reference, but Voldemort smirked wickedly.